 NOW don’t actually work like that.
 NOW are a combination of all the record companies working together so you can hardly complain that it’s for keeping the licences… And their compilations are mostly all recent hits.
 So what’s the problem?
 Well… NOW was first set up in 1983 as a way of recycling current ‘hits’ in order to generate extra revenue… Usually if you look at the lists they’re the songs that surfed around the top of the charts… You won’t find ‘Dodgy Mary from number 42 Hitchhiker’s Lane,’ who randomly released a single consisting entirely of cheese grater sounds which peaked at thirty six.
 Soon all the major record labels were in on the act.

 And this brings me back to NOW THAT’S WHAT I CALL A NUMBER 1.
 Want to take a guess at how many songs on there are from the last ten years or so?
 Out of sixty?
-19… with a few more that just missed out on that bracket… and about half of those were from the last few years (The likes of Katy Perry, Rhianna, Lady Gaga…) That’s a third of the entire album…And they call them ‘Classic’ number 1’s?
+Nineteen, with a few more that just missed out on that bracket, and about half of those were from the last few years (The likes of Katy Perry, Rhianna, Lady Gaga…) That’s a third of the entire album.
+And they call them ‘Classic’ number 1’s?
 Surely to be a classic the song has to have been around for a while?

-(yeah… that really peaked at 2!)
+(Yeah… that really peaked at 2!)

-The simple fact of the matter is however that music means different things to different people.
+The simple fact of the matter is, however, that music means different things to different people.
 I keep saying this but it’s true.
-I’ve proven already with the UK Number 1 challenge that not every song is a good one… even those bigged up as being ‘classics.’
-Essentially… the charts are worthless at doing what these people say they do… which is pointing out good music.
+I’ve proven already with the UK Number 1 challenge that not every song is a good one… Even those bigged up as being ‘classics.’
+Essentially… The charts are worthless at doing what these people say they do… which is pointing out good music.

-And to point out… Nicki Minaj has not been out of the top 20 for 5 months… yup… says a lot about the people who are actually buying this stuff.
+And to point out… Nicki Minaj has not been out of the top 20 for 5 months… yup… Says a lot about the people who are actually buying this stuff.